lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 _Note that `128..250` means 128 to 249, excluding 250.
 Whereas `250..=255` means 250 to 255 (inclusive)_

-The above function `convert_color` is called by `get_color` to map CHIP-8 Virtual Pixel Greyscale into 16-bit Physical Pixel Colour...
+The above function `convert_color` is called by `get_color` to map CHIP-8 Virtual Pixel Greyscale into 16-bit Physical Pixel Colour when rendering every pixel...

 ```rust
 impl PixelIterator {